Lizzie van Zyl: Background

+In either around December 1900 or January 1901, about one month (or so) after van Zyl and her family had arrived in the camp, van Zyl was taken away and separated from her mother and her seven brothers and sisters and was sent to the small newly-established hospital located adjacent to the concentration camp, as she had suffered from severe starvation and also had typhoid fever.
+During her time there, because she was a Afrikaans-speaking Dutch Boer rural peasant girl who reportedly was unable to speak English at all, like with other Dutch Boer civilians (and also prisoners-of-war) who were kept there, van Zyl suffered from severe and brutal abuse and neglect by the English-speaking doctors, nurses, and staff there who had labelled her as a 'idiot' and 'nuisance' and had horribly mistreated her, and she was still given very little food to eat, despite her condition, further significantly worsening her starvation.

+Van Zyl died on 9 May 1901, from both severe typhoid fever and starvation, as well as the severe abuse and mistreatment she was subjected to, during her stay both in the camp and the hospital, at the age of 7.
+At the time of her death, she was seriously and extremely malnourished and underweight and she weighed only about fifteen pounds.
+Her death certificate had listed her death as having been caused by typhoid fever, obviously without stating the other causes which had contributed to her death.

-Anti-war activist Emily Hobhouse used her death as an example of the hardships the Boer civilians faced in the concentration camps set up to intern them during the war.
-She described Lizzie's conditions with the following:She was a frail, weak little child in desperate need of good care.
+The well-known and renowned English Anti-war activist Emily Hobhouse used van Zyl's death as an example of the hardships the Boer civilians faced in the concentration camps set up to intern them during the war.
+She described van Zyl's conditions with the following:

+"She was a frail, weak little child in desperate need of good care.
 Yet, because her mother was one of the 'undesirables' due to the fact that her father neither surrendered nor betrayed his people, Lizzie was placed on the lowest rations and so perished with hunger that, after a month in the camp, she was transferred to the new small hospital.
 Here she was treated harshly.
 The English disposed doctor and his nurses did not understand her language and, as she could not speak English, labelled her an idiot although she was mentally fit and normal.
 One day she dejectedly started calling: Mother!
 Mother!
 I want to go to my mother!
 One Mrs Botha walked over to her to console her.
 She was just telling the child that she would soon see her mother again, when she was brusquely interrupted by one of the nurses who told her not to interfere with the child as she was a nuisance.
+Shortly afterwards, Lizzie van Zyl had died."